-1. Dismissal from Keiser University-Latin American Campus.
+- 1. Dismissal from Keiser University-Latin American Campus.

 - 2. Temporary suspension.

 - 3. Suspension for a semester or a year.

 - 4. Restitution for damages.

 - 5. Fines up to \$150.00 per infraction.

+- 6. Scholarship removal or reduction, up to a certain percentage, as decided by the committee.

-6. Disciplinary Probation: a period of time during which any violation, major or minor is subject to a review by the Director of Student Services or a hearing before the judicial board.
+- 7. Disciplinary Probation: a period of time during which any violation, major or minor is subject to a review by the Director of Student Services or a hearing before the judicial board.
 A student on academic or disciplinary probation is not eligible for the exchange program.
 Any student who accumulates two major infractions in a single academic year will receive an automatic one-semester suspension from the University, although expulsion may be considered based on the severity of the infractions.